Satyam-Maru/MeetAI/README.md

+An updated `README.md` file for the project is below.

 # MeetAI 📹

 MeetAI is a real-time video conferencing application built with the MERN stack (MongoDB, Express, React, Node.js) and integrated with the LiveKit API for video and audio functionalities.
 It provides a seamless and interactive video meeting experience with features like user authentication, room management, and a waiting room for hosts to control participant access.